 So take a look around you, at the people you know are leaders…great thinkers…insightful.
 These are the people we need governing the profession.
 Most of us need some encouragement from time to time – give them a nudge!
 Offer to nominate them, tell them why you think they should run for election.
 The profession needs them – and they need you.

-Elections will be held this year for Council and Committee positions in the following Districts:
+Elections will be held on Friday October 12, 2018 for Council and Committee positions in the following Districts:

 Areas in District

 Territorial districts of Kenora, Rainy River and Thunder Bay.